-On 15 July 2021, a customer commenced an action against the Group in respect of inventory that it claims to be defective.
-Should the action against the Group be successful, the estimated loss is €550,000.
+On 15 July 2022, a customer commenced an action against the Group in respect of inventory that it claims to be defective.
+Should the action against the Group be successful, the estimated loss is $\\mathbb{e}550,000$.
 However, a trial date has not yet been set.
 The Group has been advised by its legal counsel that, at the date of authorisation of these interim financial statements, it is not practicable to determine the likelihood of the outcome of the action or state the timing of the payment, if any.

-As the Covid-19 pandemic evolves, governments are implementing additional measures to address the resulting public health issues and the economic impact.
-Entities need to assess if they are affected, or expect to be impacted, by developments and measures taken after the end of their reporting period.
+Although the negative impact of COVID-19 pandemic is gradually declining it may still significantly affect companies and economies.
+Entities need to assess if they are affected, or expect to be impacted, by developments after the end of their reporting period.
 A critical judgement and evaluation management needs to make is whether and, if so, what these events provide of evidence of conditions that existed at the end of the reporting period for the entity's activities or their assets and liabilities.